 However, Melania Trump is the First Lady of the 45th President of the United States, Donald J. Trump.
 There's no doubt about that.
 So... let's learn about her and be as evenhanded as we can without turning this into a mere puff piece.

-Given that Melania now is a appearing on the front pages of newspapers for absolutely no reason whatsoever during the 2016 Presidential campaign, Melania must be someone that people are interested in.
-I mean, there's the proof in that New York Post edition.
+Given that Melania began appearing on the front pages of newspapers for absolutely no reason whatsoever during the 2016 Presidential campaign, Melania must be someone that people are interested in.
+I mean, there's the proof in that infamous New York Post edition above.

 |Melania with The Donald on the night he clinched the Republican nomination for President, 3 May 2016.
 Many people commented on how gorgeous Melania looked.
 She appears to favor white during political appearances.|

 Well, screw it.
 Let's learn a little bit about Melania and just stick with the facts.
 There is a lot of misinformation about Melania, but the facts are there.
 Nothing in here is intended to be disrespectful or, for that matter, fawning.
 Buckle up, bucko.

 Melania has her own page that discusses her basic life story.
-In essence, she was born April 26, 1970 in Sevnica, Slovenia as Melania Knavs.
+In essence, she was born April 26, 1970, in Sevnica, Slovenia as Melania Knavs.
 For professional reasons, Melania later changed the spelling to Knauss.
 This decision received some criticism at the time from Slovenians due to its Germanic spelling, but it was just a more accessible name for the Western press.
 Besides, she was simply a local girl, so the only people who took umbrage were local folks.